MisoPrettyStacks/Consilience-Combinatory-Creativity-/README.md

 around **consilience** (unity of knowledge across disciplines) and **combinatory creativity** (Boden's framework for novel value from recombining familiar ideas).
-Curated publications, open suggestions from the AI collaborator, and an honest work-in-progress showcase — built free, in public.
+Curated publications, open suggestions from the AI collaborator, and an honest work-in-progress showcase — built using free forever and freemium resources, in public.

 **Live site:** enable GitHub Pages for this repo (Settings → Pages → Deploy